Global Solutions to Nonconvex Problems by Evolution of Hamilton-Jacobi PDEs: Time Evolution

 \section{Time Evolution}

-In order to prevent the sequence $\{x^k\}$ from converging to local minima that are not globally optimal, the HJ equation is evolved in time.
+To prevent the sequence $\{x^k\}$ from converging to local minima that are not globally optimal, the HJ equation is evolved in time.
 The time stepping method we propose is similar in spirit to trust region methods.
 If the gradient $\nabla u$ is small, then time is increased to get out of non-global local minima.
 If the gradient is relatively large, then time is reduced to utilize the local landscape.
-In mathematical terms, for $0 < \eta_- < 1 < \eta_+$ and $\theta\in(0,1)$, the time stepping rule used is defined by
+In mathematical terms, for $0 < \eta_- < 1 < \eta_+$ and $0<\theta_1\leq \theta_2< 1$, and $\varepsilon > 0$, the time stepping rule is defined by

 Algorithms \ref{alg: MAD} and \ref{alg: HJ-MAD} evolve time using the above time stepping rule with $t=t_k$, $p = g^k$ and $q = g^{k-1}$. \begin{remark} Other updates can be used to generate $\{t_k\}$.
 We restrict our presentation to that above for simplicity.
-Future work may investigate convergence improvements with other time step rules.
-We note, when $t_k$ is small, fewer samples are needed to adequately approximate the expectation since the heat kernel is concentrated for small time. \end{remark}
+Future work may investigate convergence improvements with other time step rules. \end{remark}